-In light of the results presented above, we anticipate that those assumptions will impact on the accuracy and uncertainty of final $H_0$ estimate. \cite{Abbott:2019yzh} partially addresses this issue and discusses possible systematics due to the uncertainty on the $\mmax$ and $\alpha$ parameters.
+The search in \cite{Abbott:2019yzh} partially explores the systematics introduced by the choice of PL model, trying several values of $\mmax$ and $\alpha$.
+No clear criteria are presented to guide the choice of the population parameters, though it was shown that certain choices effect the $H_0$ estimation.

-We investigate this question by repeating the analysis of \cite{Abbott:2019yzh}, with a different prior determination of the source population parameters obtained by first applying the inference scheme introduced in Sec.~\ref{sec:2}.
-This initial step does relies \textit{not} rely on galaxy catalogs, and is thus similar in essence to an analysis that would use incomplete galaxy catalogs.
-In a sense, this provides an initial ``calibration'' of the source population parameters with an agnostic analysis.
+In this section, we show that the inference scheme presented in Sec.~\ref{sec:2} can be used to robustly predict exactly how population parameters contribute to the $H_0$ estimation with a galaxy catalog analysis.

 We run the joint population and cosmology analysis using the same set of GWTC-1 BBH events.
 We fix $\beta$ and $\gamma=0$ and allow $\mmin$, $\mmax$ and $\alpha$ to vary.
 We specifically target the region associated with the current tension on the $H_0$ estimate, and use for $H_0$ a uniform prior in the range $[67,\:74] \hu$.
 With these settings, the maximum likelihood is reached at $H_0=69 \hu$ with the parameters $\mmin=8.6 M_{\odot}$, $\mmax=37.5 M_{\odot}$ and $\alpha=2.2$.
 Those parameters best fit the data in the region of interest for $H_0$ but may not for other values.